-The Project Performance Analysis will be required for all projects, except for only safety and operational improvement projects in the State Highway Operations and Protection Program.
+The Project Performance Analysis will be required for all projects, except for projects that have no performance-based outcomes forecasted after construction contract acceptance or the project becoming operable.
 Applicability of this section to projects in the Local Transportation Climate Adaption Program will be determined during that program's guideline development process.
 The Applicant shall submit a Project Performance Analysis within six months of the date that construction is complete and operable for five years.
+Additional Project Performance Analyses may be required in five year increments on an ongoing basis, as needed.